jakubboucek/docker-lamp-devstack/README.md

 ### Windows issue

-MySQL maybe crash when Host is Windows platform:
+MySQL may crash when Host is running Windows:

 ```
 The Auto-extending innodb_system data file './ibdata1' is of a different size 0 pages than specified in the .cnf file
 ```

-You can try to fix it with [`mysql-windows.cnf`](mysql/mysql-windows.cnf) ([download](https://downfile.github.io/download?url=https%3A//raw.githubusercontent.com/jakubboucek/docker-lamp-devstack/master/mysql/mysql-windows.cnf)) and add it to path `/etc/mysql/conf.d/` inside Docker container.
+You can try to fix it by adding [`mysql-windows.cnf`](mysql/mysql-windows.cnf) ([download](https://downfile.github.io/download?url=https%3A//raw.githubusercontent.com/jakubboucek/docker-lamp-devstack/master/mysql/mysql-windows.cnf)) and to your MySQL config directory `/etc/mysql/conf.d/` inside the Docker container.

-In `docker-compose.yml` file just link this downloaded file to `volume` section:
+In `docker-compose.yml` file, just link this downloaded file to `volume` section:

 ```yaml
 volumes: